panhongsheng-eng/HongshengPan-a858b/content/project/Deep Learning/index.md

 tags:
   - Deep Learning
 summary: >
-  Deep Learning is a subfield of machine learning that focuses on algorithms inspired by the structure and function of the brain, called artificial neural networks.
-It has revolutionized many areas of artificial intelligence (AI), including computer vision, natural language processing, speech recognition, recommendation systems, robotics, and more.
+  Deep Learning is a subfield of machine learning that uses multi-layered neural networks to learn representations from large datasets.
+It eliminates the need for manual feature engineering by automatically discovering patterns in raw data.
+Deep learning is the foundation of many AI advances in fields such as computer vision, natural language processing, speech recognition, and recommendation systems.
+Popular architectures include Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), Transformers, and Generative Adversarial Networks (GANs).
+It has enabled AI systems to achieve or surpass human-level performance in numerous complex tasks.

-  At its core, deep learning involves the use of multi-layered neural networks (often called "deep neural networks") to automatically learn hierarchical representations from large-scale data.
-Unlike traditional machine learning methods, deep learning reduces the need for manual feature engineering by learning features directly from raw input.

-  Key technologies and architectures in deep learning include:

-  Convolutional Neural Networks (CNNs)

-  Recurrent Neural Networks (RNNs) and Transformers

-  Generative Adversarial Networks (GANs)

-  Autoencoders and Variational Autoencoders

-  Attention Mechanisms and Large Language Models (LLMs)

-  Deep learning continues to drive breakthroughs in AI, enabling systems that match or surpass human-level performance in complex tasks such as image classification, machine translation, and game playing.
 ---